daler/pybedtools/docs/source/main.rst

 --------------------
 Here are three examples to show typical usage of :mod:`pybedtools`.
-More info can be found in the docstrings of :mod:`pybedtools` methods and in the :ref:`Tutorial`.
+More info can be found in the docstrings of :mod:`pybedtools` methods and in the :ref:`tutorial`.
 Before running the examples, you need to import :mod:`pybedtools`: